Paederus dermatitis

 Paederus dermatitis, medically known as dermatitis linearis, is a skin irritation resulting from contact with the hemolymph of certain rove beetles, a group that belongs to the insect order Coleoptera and the genus Paederus.
 Other local names given to Paederus dermatitis include spider-lick, whiplash dermatitis, and Nairobi fly dermatitis.

-Rove beetles do not bite or sting but cause skin irritations and blisters when accidentally brushed or crushed against the skin provoking them to release their coelemic fluid which contains a strong blistering chemical.
-The active agent in the coelemic fluid is commonly referred to as pederin, although depending on the beetle species it may be one of several similar molecules including pederone and pseudopederin.
+Rove beetles do not bite or sting, but cause skin irritations and blisters when accidentally brushed or crushed against the skin, which causes them to release their coelemic fluid containing a strong blistering chemical.
+The active agent in the coelemic fluid is commonly referred to as pederin, although depending on the beetle species it may be one of several similar molecules, including pederone and pseudopederin.

 "Blister beetle dermatitis", a term more properly used for the different dermatitis caused by cantharidin from blister beetles, is also sometimes used to describe paederus dermatitis caused by rove beetles.

 Diagnosis and treatment

 Once pederin is on the skin from the initial beetle contact, it may also be spread elsewhere on the skin.
 "Kissing" or "mirror-image" lesions where two skin areas come in contact (for example, the elbow flexure) are often seen.
 Washing the hands and skin with soap and water is strongly recommended, if contact with a rove beetle has occurred.

 Initial skin contact with pederin shows no immediate result.
 Within 12–36 hours, however, a reddish rash (erythema) appears, which develops into blisters.
 Irritation, including crusting and scaling, may last from two to three weeks.
 The pederin may unconsciously be transmitted to other parts of the body such as the eye and genitals after the initial contact.
 Conjunctivitis which is commonly known as Nairobi eye in eastern Africa occurs when the eyes are affected.

 One study reported best results with a treatment regimen that combined topical steroids with oral antihistamines (first day) and antibiotics.
 The authors hypothesized that antibiotics were helpful because of the possible contamination of skin by pederin-producing bacteria.

+Research from a group at the University of Hyderabad in 2024 suggest that the use of LED lights at night may be a solution to prevent acid fly attacks.
+The study however warns that there may be other unknown factors that may still attract the flies into living areas.